 The protagonists of James Morrow's Blameless in Abaddon enter the mind of God Himself, where they converse with Biblical characters and dinosaurs playing Scrabble.
 They discover that God is a Platonist, and hence everything they encounter is the Idea/Essence of that thing.
 They also learn some counter-arguments to the best theodiciesnote A theodicy is an explanation/defense for why evil exists if God is good; they intend to use them in the prosecution of an upcoming trial against...
 God Himself.

 This trope is a typical day at work for a soulscaper in Burying the Shadow.
 They heal injuries and illnesses of the mind from the inside.

-There's a light novel written by CLAMP named Yumegari (Dream Hunter), where the main character Tatsumi Honjou is a yumegari warrior who investigate the dreams of others and, if needed, dive into them.
-Every yumegari must be partnered with a yumemori who has to watch over the yumegari and their own dreams; Tatsumi's yumemori is a man named Kyousuke Kaga, and after her parents and predecesors die in the line of duty, Tatsumi goes to live with Kyousuke and his family...
+There's a a light novel written by CLAMP named Yume Gari (Dream Hunter), where the main character Tatsumi Honjou is a yumegari warrior who investigate the dreams of others and, if needed, dive into them.
+Every yumegari must be partnered with a yumemori who has to watch over the yumegari and their own dreams; Tatsumi's yumemori is a man named Kyousuke Kaga, and after her parents and predecessors die in the line of duty, Tatsumi goes to live with Kyousuke...